Dog Cancer and Panting (Here’s Why It Happens)

 Read more: Dog Cancer and Shaking (Here’s why)

-What to Do If Your Dog Is Experiencing Cancer and Panting
+What to Do If Your Dog Has Cancer and Is Panting

-If a dog with cancer begins panting more than usual, owners can take a few steps at home to help them stay comfortable.
+If a dog with cancer begins panting more than usual, you can take a few steps at home to help them stay comfortable.
 Providing a cool, quiet resting place can reduce heat-related stress.

 Ensuring they have fresh water nearby at all times helps prevent dehydration.